CrimsonMods/CrimsonSQL/README.md

 Or an error message that prints out information from SQL on what is wrong.
 Refer to the [SQL Error Documentation](https://dev.mysql.com/doc/mysql-errors/8.0/en/server-error-reference.html) for the output error code.

 ## Integration with Other Mods
-This mod was created alongside [CrimsonBanned](https://thunderstore.io/c/v-rising/p/skytech6/CrimsonBanned/), but is in no way only usable with that one mod.
-Any mod can integrate with CrimsonSQL.
+This mod was created alongside [CrimsonBanned](https://thunderstore.io/c/v-rising/p/skytech6/CrimsonBanned/).
+However, any mod can integrate with CrimsonSQL.

 Check out the [wiki section for documentation](https://thunderstore.io/c/v-rising/p/skytech6/CrimsonSQL/wiki/) on how to integrate this mod as an optional dependency.

 ## Support